toptal/picasso/README.md

 Please read our documentation [here](./CONTRIBUTING.md)

+## Supported browsers

+Picasso supports browsers from default configuration of `@toptal/browserslist-config` package.

+Picasso recommends Chrome browser for development.

+All testing in Picasso is done in Chrome browser, there is no guarantee that Picasso will work in other browsers (please feel free to report and contribute).

 ## Running storybook

 In order to run storybook you need to execute `yarn start` which will spin up storybook server on <http://localhost:9001>.